ajnart/homarr-docs/README.md

 # Website

-This is the documentation about homarr
+This is the documentation about homarr (Docuzaurus)

 ### Installation